 Kaplan Focused Review Tests

-The Kaplan “Focused Review Tests” are un-proctored practice tests assigned to each course as outlined below.
+The “Focused Review Tests” (e.g. Kaplan) are un-proctored practice tests associated with course content and assigned during each pre-licensure semester.
 These tests review basic nursing content and provide topical retest opportunities.
 The tests are designed to coach students through specific content.
 Each test provides rationale for correct and incorrect answers and comprehensive remediation, as well as alternative question stems to enhance student comprehension of the written questions.

 The purpose of the Focused Review Tests is for students to have practice with NCLEX style questions and to increase student knowledge.
 The Focused Review Tests are not to be used to evaluate student knowledge.
 Each semester students will have specific focused review tests assigned.